 New Zealand is a vast country rich with scenic grandeur on a magnificent scale.
-From busy cities to towering mountains to rushing blue streams, splendor is always on display in NZ.
+From busy cities to towering mountains to rushing blue streams, splendour is always on display in NZ.
 Although this is only a small sample of what the country has to offer but to experience the soul of New Zealand you must do a road trip tour.

-Spring is a great time of year to travel in New Zealand.
+Autumn is a great time of year to travel in New Zealand.
 As the ski season is still coming to an end; the Southern Alps and mountains are majestic with their snow covering.
 For adventure seekers, this is a great time for white water rafting, as the mountain snows start melting.

 New Zealand 18 Days Itinerary